listenToRipley/Typescript/CLASSES/README.md

 `public` - only in TS.
 Everything defaults to public in a class.
 `private` - Making variables only accessible within the class.
 Not the same thing as a # or _ in front of the variable like JS.
   Needs to be es2015 or higher.
+`protected` - Allows you to access these variables in child classes.
+So if you are going to extend and something should be `private`, use `protected` instead.

 `get` - if no `set` is provided, will default the method as readonly.
 `set` - do not annotate with value, will causes an error since this should always be void.